Yann39/self-hosted/README.md

 ```

 > [!NOTE]
-> In this guide I will systematically use latest images (`:latest`tag), so if you want to update to latest in the future,
+> In this guide I systematically use latest images (`:latest`tag), but usually you better want to avoid using `:latest` tags in production.
-> simply pull again the latest images and run again your compose file :
+> Anyway if you use `latest` tags and want to update an image in the future, simply pull it again and rerun your container / compose file, i.e. :
 >
 > ```shell
 > sudo docker-compose pull